areeb07-star/TalenTrade--Skill-Exchange-Platform/README.md

 TalenTrade is a skill exchange platform designed to connect people through the knowledge they have and the skills they want to learn.

-Instead of treating learning as a one-way process, TalenTrade creates a collaborative environment where every user can be both a **learner and a contributor**.
+Instead of treating learning as a one-way process, TalenTrade creates a collaborative environment where every user can be both a learner and a contributor.

 ---